SDPB Arts

 I didn't know.

-And so just to walk in here and see those was, was just enlightening for me.
+Walk in here and see those was, let's just enlightening for me.

 I guess that could be joy.